 The real breakthrough in color filmmaking came with the development of Technicolor Process 4, also known as three-strip Technicolor.
 This revolutionary process, introduced in 1932, used a special camera to simultaneously expose three separate strips of black and white film, each filtered to record a different primary color: red, green, and blue.
 These three negatives were then used to create dye transfer matrices, which were then used to print the final color image onto a single strip of film.

-Throughout the 1930s and 1940s, Technicolor was used in a string of classic films, including The Adventures of Robin Hood (1938), Gone with the Wind (1939), The Wizard of Oz (1939), and Meet Me in St. Louis (1944).
+Throughout the 1930s and 1940s, Technicolor was used in a string of classic films, including The Adventures of Robin Hood (1938), Gone with the Wind (1939), The Wizard of Oz (1939), and Meet Me in St. But louis (1944).
 These films showcased the full potential of Technicolor, and they helped to popularize color filmmaking with audiences around the world.

 Challenges and Alternatives